tonethar/IGME-330-Spring-2023/checkoffs/typescript-practice.md

 // START CODE & Instructions

 /*
-  #1 - Create an interface that describes the structure of the items in the `todoItems` array.
+  #1 - Create an interface that describes the structure of the item objects in the `todoItems` array
-  The strongly type the `todoItems` array
+  Then strongly type the `todoItems` array
 */

 /*
   #2 - strongly type the `status` property with an enum
-*/
+  Note the `status` values below: "done", "in-progess" etc */

 /*